Thursday, August 05, 2010

 Great Acid Shorts: BLACK AND TAN FANTASY (1929)

-You can draw a thin but prominent line after a certain moment in jazz history, and BLACK AND TAN FANTASY could be the pen, when jazz split into sanitized radio 'sweet' music ala Benny Goodman or "the old Maestro" on one hand, and Louis Armstrong and his Hot Fives on the other.
+You can draw a thin but prominent line after a certain moment in jazz history, and the early-sound Duke Ellington short BLACK AND TAN FANTASY (1929) could be the pen, when jazz split into sanitized radio 'sweet' music ala Benny Goodman or "the old Maestro" on one hand, and the delirious forward-thinking danger of Louis Armstrong and his Hot Fives on the other.
 But in between raged Duke Ellington, using the big band format to craft elaborate, beautiful, wistful, dark, surreal and elegant yet raw and bluesy compositions that sound fresh and new to this day.
 Perhaps the only jazz artist to really follow in his wake is Charles Mingus, who turned the big band style on its ear, like a broken octopus ride at Coney Island.

-Alas, the above clip is only the music segments edited together, so you miss the drama of Duke, his dancer Fredi Washington (below) and his trumpeter (Arthur Whetsol!) bribing the collection agency piano movers with a quart of bootleg gin.
-And you miss the backstage drama of the doctor warning Fredi not to dance because of a heart condition, and her psychedelic collapse, but the more complete version can be found in the highly recommended Kino compilation at left.
+Alas, most of the versions viewable as of this writing on the web are just the music segments edited together, so you miss the drama of Duke, his dancer Fredi Washington (above) and his trumpeter (Arthur Whetsol) bribing the collection agency piano movers with a quart of bootleg gin.
+And you miss the backstage drama of the doctor warning Fredi not to dance because of a heart condition, and her psychedelic collapse, but the more complete version can be found in a highly-recommended Kino compilation.

 Along with Satchmo, Duke is the perfect guy to wind down with after a long crazy night of psychedelic colors and angry inner demons devouring the soul.
-But while Armstrong focused on the cheery and fun, Duke never shied from plunging down into the abyss with you, and you're glad for the company, because when it comes to locating the redeeming angel of mercy at the core of the dark and lonesome blues, Duke was like a magic bloodhound.
+But while Armstrong focuses on the cheery and fun side of the psychedelic abyss, Duke never shies from plunging down into the obsidian oval with you, and you're glad for the company, because when it comes to locating the redeeming angel of mercy at the core of the dark and lonesome blues, Duke was like a magic bloodhound.

 The film also offers a rare and precious glimpse of the kind of stuff white patrons would see at the Cotton Club where the Duke often held court, and lithe black Venus-style flappers gyrated in a manner that might be too shocking even for pre-code Hollywood.
 But Harlem was Harlem, and in this marvelous little 20 minute film, you see just why it mattered, and still should.